LONDON - KINGS CROSS - BAR RIOJA

 RESERVA

-Whites - a minimum of 2 years ageing of which 6 months must be in barrel.
+Whites - a minimum of 2 years ageing, of which 6 months must be in the barrel.

-Reds – a minimum of 3 years ageing of which 1 year must be in barrel and 2 years in bottle.
+Reds – a minimum of 3 years of ageing, of which 1 year must be in a barrel and 2 years in a bottle.

 GRAN RESERVA

-Reds – a minimum of 5 years ageing of which 2 years must be in barrel.
+Reds – a minimum of 5 years of ageing, of which 2 years must be in the barrel.

 Service from Florian (sorry if I have your name wrong) was very knowledgeable in describing the various wines.
-All in all, it is a great little spot to spend a couple of hours for fans of Rioja wines, of which I am sure there are many.
+Overall, it is a great little spot for fans of Rioja wines to spend a couple of hours, of which there are many.

 BAR RIOJA 3 Varnishers Yard